-So you've just taken the SAT.
+You've just taken the SAT.
 Congratulations!
-Once you get a little rest, you'll probably start wondering when your scores will come out and how to find SAT scores on the College Board website.
-In this post, we tell you exactly what time of day scores will appear, and where to check your scores online.
+Once you get some rest, you'll probably start to wonder when your scores will come out and how to access them on the College Board website.
+In this post, we tell you exactly what time of day scores appear and how to check your SAT scores online.

 When Do SAT Scores Come Out?

-SAT scores come out about two to three weeks after your test.
-The exact timeline depends on which test date you're signed up for, so make sure to check out the full schedule of 2017-2018 score release dates.
+SAT scores come out about two to three weeks after you take the test.
+The exact timeline for score release depends on which test date you sign up for, so be sure to check out the full schedule of SAT score release dates.

-If you listed colleges for your scores to be sent to when you registered, those scores will be sent within 10 days of becoming available to you.
+If, when you registered for the test, you listed colleges for your scores to be sent to, those scores will be sent within 10 days of becoming available to you.

-Scores are usually released starting at 5 a.m.
-EST/2 a.m.
-PST, but it can take a little while for all of the scores to appear on the website.
-Most scores are up by 8 a.m.
-EST/5 a.m.
-PST at the latest.
-(We don’t recommend staying up late and hitting "refresh" until your scores are available — get some sleep and check in the morning!)
+Scores are usually released starting at 5 am ET (2 am PT), but it can take a little while for all the scores to appear online.
+Most SAT scores are up by 8 am ET (5 am PT) at the latest.
+(As a result, we don’t recommend staying up late and hitting refresh until your scores are available—get some sleep and check in the morning!)

-In case you were wondering, there is no way to see your scores earlier than the score release date.
-In fact, scoring the SAT is such a complex process, it’s pretty amazing you can get your scores in less than three weeks.
-So after you take the SAT, try to relax and be patient for those few weeks until your scores come out.
+There is no way to see your SAT scores before the score release date.
+In fact, scoring the SAT is such a complex process, it’s pretty amazing you can get your scores in less than three weeks!
+After you take the SAT, try to relax and be patient for those few weeks until your scores come out.

 How Do I Check My SAT Scores?

-Once you’ve waited and your scores are up on the website, how exactly do you view SAT scores?
-Follow our step-by-step guide to find your SAT scores.
+Once scores are up, how exactly do you view your SAT scores?
+Follow our step-by-step guide to learn how.